birkenkrahe/org/fall22plan.md

     editors Emacs, using C for Internet of Things (IoT) devices, cybersecurity, using pseudocode and process modeling.
-You get a foundation in critical thinking in concert with one of the three currently most popular languages (the other two are Python and Java).
+You get a foundation in critical thinking in concert with one of the three currently most popular languages (the other two, according to the [TIOBE index](https://www.tiobe.com/tiobe-index/), are Python and
+    Java).
 The course is for anyone who is interested in learning computational thinking and basic programming skills.
 You get: short lectures and practice sessions with interactive notebooks,